Well-posedness for mean-field evolutions arising in superconductivity

-{\it Step~2: proof of~(ii) and~(iii).} The proof of item~(ii) is also based on Lemma~\ref{lem:Lpest}(iii), and is completely analogous to the proof of item~(i) in Step~1.
-As far as item~(iii) is concerned, Lemma~\ref{lem:Lpest}(iii) does no longer apply in that case, but, since we further assume $\omega^\circ\in\Ld^q(\R^2)$ for some $q>1$, Lemma~\ref{lem:Lpvort} gives the following a priori estimate: for all $t\ge0$
+The proof of item~(ii) is again based on Lemma~\ref{lem:Lpest}(iii), and is completely analogous to the proof of item~(i) above.
+Regarding item~(iii), Lemma~\ref{lem:Lpest}(iii) does no longer apply in that case, but, since we further assume $\omega^\circ\in\Ld^q(\R^2)$ for some $q>1$, Lemma~\ref{lem:Lpvort} gives the following a priori estimate: for all $t\ge0$